- Course Delivery

-Graduates of this online master's degree in special education with emphasis in inclusion and collaboration specialist gain knowledge and understanding of the characteristics of individuals with learning and behavior disabilities.
+- Gain knowledge and understanding of the characteristics of individuals with learning and behavioral disabilities.

 - Explore approaches for co-teaching, differentiation strategies and other interventions for serving students with disabilities and English Language Learners served in the general education classroom.